 Industry

 Different industries have different ratios for the level of cash as their standards.
 If some sectors have low cash reserves, it may be because those industries often use cash to buy certain assets or assets.
 Therefore, the value of its cash ratio will be less than 1.0.
-So that companies in the industry must be able to store cash so that later they can pay all their obligations to achieve an equivalent cash flow value of 1.0.
+Companies in the industry must be able to store cash so that later they can pay all their obligations to achieve an equivalent cash flow value of 1.0.

 Economic Conditions